Zest-studi-o/bookzone-v2/TESTING.md

     * The Date value should not be less than the current day;<br>
     * The user must choose from the available time slots provided. <br>

-    - If the validation is complete, and the user submits the form, a successful feedback in a form of a button message is provided; But if there's no available table for the capacity required a message feedback is also given and the guest cannot proceed with the booking.<br>
+    - If the validation is complete, and the user submits the form, a successful feedback in a form of a button message is provided<br>

     *By testing all these features, it can be affirmed that the user story is accomplished.*<br>
 * **Outcome:** Pass or Fail